Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Experiments

 \section{Experiments}

 We conduct some small experiments to measure how many committees our algorithm in \Cref{thm:main} would actually randomize over.
 For this, we follow \citet{McGr23a} and study their dataset of Scottish local government elections.
 This dataset consists of 1049 multiwinner voting instances with ranked preferences with on average 4800 voters, between 4 and 14 candidates and typically a $k$ of either $3$ or $4$.

-See the left side of~\Cref{fig:distr} for an overview over the distribution of $m$ for the different values of $k$.
-As the original preferences are not complete, we use the dataset of completed preferences constructed by \citet{BBMP24a}.
-In their experimental work studying proportionality in this dataset, \citet{BBMP24a} already noted that in most instances, PSC is satisfied by most committees.
+See \Cref{fig:numcands} for an overview over the distribution of the number of instances for the different values of $k$ and $m$.
+As the original preferences are not complete, we use the dataset of completed preferences constructed by \citet{BBMP25a}.
+In their experimental work studying proportionality in this dataset, \citeauthor{BBMP25a} already noted that in most instances, PSC is satisfied by almost all committees.
 In our experiments, we implement the dependent rounding scheme of \citet{GKPS06a} and sample $50.000$ committees according to it for each instance.
+We are not aware of any computationally efficient way to extract these probabilities from the bipartite graph itself.

-First, for the individual probabilities given by PFR, we see on the right side of ~\Cref{fig:distr} that typically on average one candidate is guaranteed to be selected.
-On the other hand, the number of candidates with a larger than $50\%$ probability is on average around $4$ for all values of $m$, while the average number of candidates with a very low chance (at most $10\%$) to be selected grows in the number of candidates, but even for $m = 11$ does not exceed $4$, showing that usually there are several candidates with a non-trivial chance to be selected (the same graph for $k = 3$ is very similar, see \Cref{kthreeappendix} in the appendix).
+First, for the individual probabilities given by PFR, we see in ~\Cref{fig:distr} that typically --- especially for larger values of $m$ --- about $20\%$ to $40 \%$ of the candidates have a probability of at least $70\%$ to get chosen by PFR.
+On the other hand, the ratio of candidates with a probability of less than $40\%$, is increasing with $m$ and even reaches $50\%$ for larger values of $m$.
+Thus, several candidates, typically have quite a low, yet non neglible, probability of getting elected.